IPS-Eye-White

 Was There a Reason The Jews Were God's Chosen People?

-God miraculously freed the Jews from bondage in Egypt, led them to the land He had promised Abraham so many years earlier and specifically told them that they were His chosen people.
+God miraculously freed the Jews from bondage in Egypt, led them to the land He had promised Abraham so many years earlier, and specifically told them that they were His chosen people.
 He also entrusted them with His laws and commandments.

 And I will make you a great nation, And I will bless you, And make your name great; And so you shall be a blessing; And I will bless those who bless you, And the one who curses you I will curse.
 And in you all the families of the earth will be blessed."
 (Genesis 12:2-3 NASB)

+In other words, God purposed to bless the whole world ("all the families of the earth") through this one man and the nation descended from him.
 This promise was repeated to Abraham's son and grandson Isaac and Jacob and, as we know, it was Jacob whose twelve sons became the fathers of the 12 tribes of Israel.

+Although the return of the Jews and the establishing of Israel as a sovereign and independent nation was a unprecedented modern miracle, the whole world has never been blessed by the Jews in any way other than through Christ.
 The Savior had to be born into the human race which is why God created a very small nation called Israel that he nurtured and preserved.
 They were entrusted with God's laws and, above all, chosen to birth the Messiah who would be the Savior of the world thus fulfilling God's promise to Abraham.

 In other words, God plan of salvation was set in motion almost from day one.